 5.7.11.1.
-Task A (Last flight):
+Task A (Last flight)

 Each competitor has an unlimited number of flights, but only the last flight is taken into account to determine the final result.
-The maximum length of the flight is limited to 300 seconds.
-Any subsequent launch of the model glider in the start and landing field annuls the previous time.
+The maximum flight time is limited to 300 seconds.
+Any subsequent launch of the model glider annuls the previous time.

-Working time: min 7 minutes, max 10 minutes
+Working time: 7 minutes or 10 minutes